nobu-g/simple-BERT-classification/README.md

 With this script, you can fine-tune BERT and test it.

-And if you run `bert_sample.ipynb` on jupyter notebook, you can learn basic I/O of BertModel.
+If you run `bert_sample.ipynb` on jupyter notebook, you can learn basic I/O of BertModel.

-## Set up
+## Set up environment

 1. clone this repository
 2. `pipenv sync --dev`